-The circle indicate the time we are discussing in this section
+The red circle above indicate the time we discuss in this section

 Swordsmiths during Sengoku Period

-Mino-Den————Magoroku Kanemoto (孫六兼元) Izuminokami Knesada (和泉守兼定) Bizen-Den —Yosouzaemon Sukesada (興三左衛門祐定) Norimitu (則光) Tadamitu(忠光)
+Mino-Den———Magoroku Kanemoto (孫六兼元) Izuminokami Knesada (和泉守兼定) Bizen-Den ——Yosozaemon Sukesada (興三左衛門祐定) Norimitu (則光) Tadamitu(忠光)